Quantum circuit compilation with quantum computers: Methods

 The optimally compiled circuit can now be singled out on a quantum computer by leveraging ground state search algorithms such as QA, QAOA, and OC.
 In the following, we focus on QA-based quantum compilation.
 The lattice of qudits is initialized in the separable state representing the input circuit.
-We first prepare a superposition of equivalent circuits by driving the adiabatic transition from the ground state of the single-site Hamiltonian $\hat H_0$, i.e., the input circuit, to the ground state of driving Hamiltonian, $\hat H_\text{d} = \sum_{T\in\mathcal{E}} \hat T$.
-Finally, from the superposition state we obtain the optimally compiled circuit as the ground state of the infidelity Hamiltonian $\Hinf$ by slowly turning off the driving Hamiltonian.
+We first prepare a superposition of equivalent circuits by driving the adiabatic transition from the ground state of the single-site Hamiltonian $\hat H_0$, i.e., the input circuit, to the ground state of the driving Hamiltonian, $\hat H_\text{d} = \sum_{T\in\mathcal{E}} \hat T$.
+Finally, from the superposition state, we obtain the optimally compiled circuit as the ground state of the infidelity Hamiltonian $\Hinf$ by slowly turning off the driving Hamiltonian.
 The QA scheme reads:

-Note that, the equivalence constraint is enforced by the dynamics as it is generated only by equivalence transformations $\hat T$ and diagonal operators in the basis of circuit states $\ket{\cirq}$, such as the infidelity Hamiltonian $\Hinf$.
-Since $\hat H(t)$ is a combination of local and sparse Hermitian operators, it can be efficiently simulated with a universal quantum computer~\cite{Lloyd_96, Aharonov_2003}.
+We stress that the dynamics induced by $H(t)$ is, by construction, constrained within the set of equivalent circuits.
+Indeed, the driving Hamiltonian $H_d(t)$ never couples states corresponding to non-equivalent circuits.
+Consequently, $H(t)$ is block-diagonal, with each block acting exclusively on the subspace spanned by a family of equivalent circuits.
+Since $\hat H(t)$ is a combination of local and sparse Hermitian operators, it can be efficiently simulated with a universal quantum computer~\cite{Lloyd_96, Aharonov_2003} (see Appendix~\ref{app:resurces} for details on the implementation).